 Several awards will be made annually, each in the amount of up to $2,000 to cover transportation, room and board, and local excursions made in connection with the project.
 One award will be the Isabel Bagramian Summer Travel Award, given by Linda Bennett and Robert Bagramian in honor of Isabel Bagramian.

-Awards will be made to undergraduate students in any of the University’s schools or colleges, and one award will be to a student in any of the University’s graduate or professional programs.
+Awards will be made to undergraduate students in any of the University’s schools or colleges, and 1-2 awards will be to students in any of the University’s graduate or professional programs.
 The University of Michigan’s International Center receives applications and organizes the selection of awardees.
 Applications are accepted in January and February.

 The application deadline is February 15, 2018 by 11:59 PM.

 For more information and for the application, please visit MCompass.

 For more information on Raoul Wallenberg, please visit wallenberg.umich.edu.

 If you're a graduating senior, please consider applying for the Wallenberg Fellowship.